-Why do my brakes smell?
+Why do my brakes stink?

 The most common cause for brakes giving off a burning smell is brake pads.
 The brake system uses a blend of hydraulics and friction to slow and stop.
 Given how friction causes heat to build up, overuse or aggressive braking can cause the brakes to overheat, therefore causing your brakes to generate a burning smell.